 Make this simple better-than-store bought crock pot applesauce recipe for a snack today!

-Once you have a cooled finished product and have taste tested it for the perfect spice combination, you can ladle the sauce into an airtight container or I love to use mason jars.
+Once you have a cooled finished product and have taste-tested it for the perfect spice combination, ladle the sauce into an airtight container or mason jars.
 They hold a lot, you can see the beautiful color of sauce and it keeps it all ready to pour out in a moments hungry notice.

-BEST APPLE BRANDS FOR APPLESAUCE
+BEST APPLE VARIETIES TO USE FOR APPLESAUCE

 There are so many brands of apples and everyone has a different favorite!
 But when making applesauce you want a variety of flavors but also consider that you want them to be softer so they cook down well into the sauce you desire.
 Here’s some suggestions to mix together: